Fully Automated HTML and Javascript Rewriting for Constructing a Self-healing Web Proxy: Evaluation

-One other outcome of \tool is that additional content is displayed to the end-user.
+One other outcome of our approach is that additional content is displayed to the end-user.

-Let us consider the web page \url{http://personal.lse.ac.uk/birchj1/} that is the personal page of a researcher.
+Let us consider the web page \texttt{http://personal.lse.ac.uk/birchj1/} that is the personal page of a researcher.
 This page triggers the following error: \mycode{\$ is not defined at (index):20}

 This error is thrown because a script in the HTML page calls the jQuery library before the library is loaded.
-The script that throws the error is responsible to change the visibility of some content in the page.
+The script that throws the error is responsible for changing the visibility of some content on the page.
 Consequently, because of the error, this content stays hidden for all visitors of the page.

-Using \tool, the error is detected as being caused by a missing jQuery library.
-This error is healed by rewriting strategy ``Library Injector'' Consequently, \tool rewrites the content of the page by injecting the jQuery library and sends back the rewritten page to the browser.
-When the rewritten script is executed, jQuery is available, and consequently, the script is able to change the visibility of hidden HTML elements, resulting in newly visible content.
+Using our tool, the error is detected as being caused by a missing jQuery library.
+This error is healed by rewriting strategy ``Library Injector'' Consequently, the missing the jQuery library is injected in the buggy page.
+When the rewritten web page is executed, jQuery is available, and consequently, the script is able to change the visibility of hidden HTML elements, resulting in newly visible content.

-\autoref{fig:diff} presents the visual difference between the page without \tool (left side), and loaded with \tool (right side).
-All the elements in a grey box on the right-hand side are missing on the left image, they have appeared thanks to self-healing.
+\autoref{fig:diff} presents the visual difference between the original page (left side), and loaded with \tool (right side).
+All the elements in a grey box on the right-hand side are missing on the left image.
+They have appeared thanks to self-healing.

+Finally, we have manually checked the presence of potentially harmful effects.
+By manually analyzing a random sample of 25 self-healed subjects, we did not find a single harmful effect.

-\answer{2}{All three possible outcomes: (1) no visible change; (2) new features; and (3) new content; are present in our benchmark.
-The fact that \tool is able to automatically restore broken features or broken content represents a significant improvement to the web experience of all users in front of a \tool instance.}
+\answer{2}{ \textbf{What is the outcome of self-healing strategies with \tool and \extension on the page beyond making the error disappear?} We observe three outcomes in our benchmark: (1) no visible change; (2) new features; and (3) new content. \tool and \extension are able to restore broken features or broken content automatically.
+We have not observed any harmful effect of speculative execution.}